Tony Jefferson could be a viable option for Ravens

 The safety was a consummate teammate and embraced a leadership role in the locker room and around the local community.

-The Ravens made the difficult releasing Jefferson's in February to create salary-cap space.
+The Ravens made the difficult decision to release Jefferson's in February to create salary-cap space.

 Baltimore, however, could use another veteran safety after terminating the contract of Earl Thomas after he got into an altercation with fellow safety Chuck Clark.